AverageTrailerTrash/ob_demo_vault/README.md

 ## Required Plugins
 This list will change over time as I flesh out the system.
-* **Templater**: allows us to run js from templates.
-This lets us embed javascript functions within and as custom templates.
 * **CustomJS**: allows us to break js into reusable functions in multiple files.
 This keeps me sane & the code flexible, extensible...
 * **Dataview**: more advanced queries, api gives easy access to metadata.
 The makes the code run much faster than accessing files every time.
 * **Metadata Menu**: allows us to edit metadata values efficiently & suggest entries.
 You won't have to remember every value for consistency.